Borrus-sudo/vue-generator-graph/README.md

 # Roadmap
 - Add support for opening files on clicking the corresponding box in graph
 - Add a save as svg,png,jpeg option in the extension

+# Support me
+ I am a high school student doing open sourcing.
+Starring this repo will encourage me to do more of this!
+Checkout my other projects as well and consider starring it if you like it!